Castlemaine, Victoria: Infrastructure

+Correctional facilities

+The shire has three prisons, HMP Loddon and HMP Middleton for men are located on the eastern outskirts at Wesley Hill and HMP Tarrengower for women is outside Maldon.

 Education

 Primary schools

 Castlemaine and its outlying areas have eight primary schools catering for prep to year 6 (and beyond for the two independent schools).

 From north to south they are: